 that comes into force) it will force them to install strange

-"cookie consent solutions".
-Webmasters or bloggers who barely
+actually looking for.
+Webmasters or bloggers who barely know how

-know how to set up a blog or create html-pages will have
+to set up a blog or create html-pages will have difficulties to

-illegal, with the regulation developed and in force, it might be
+the regulation developed and in force, it might be much worse.

 This also means that data protection agencies will now be able